A series of Incomplete Gestures (2021-2023)

 November, 2023

-Movement typically arises from thought, or if subconscious, from intention or need.
-By repeating the gestures of strangers, I aimed to explore the subtle narratives embedded in everyday motions.
-My observations were often straightforward: children move with unrestrained freedom, while adults exhibit varying degrees of purpose and distraction.
-Our bodies are adapting—necks bending more often downward, a subtle consequence of our constant interaction with screens.
+Movement typically arises from thought, and if not, then from intention or need.
+By repeating the gestures of strangers, I aimed to explore the subtle narratives embedded in their everyday motions.
+My observations were often straightforward: children move with unrestrained freedom, while usually adults exhibit varying degrees of restraint, distraction or hurried purpose.
+And, our bodies are adapting—necks bending more often downward, a subtle consequence of our constant interaction with screens.
 For some, especially the elderly, even the smallest gestures reveal the weight of time and effort.
 This process fostered a quiet sense of empathy within me; by focusing on the details of individual movement, I began to see a broader, collective rhythm—a reminder of our shared human experience.

 This process culminated in a performance lasting 4 hours and 50 minutes, a portion of which is captured in the short film above.
-It was staged in the large window of a two-story building, where I interpreted and embodied the movements of strangers in real time.
-Passersby could look up and watch me perform, reflecting the city’s constant motion back to them.
+It was staged in the large window of a two-story building in the Lower East Side, where I interpreted and embodied the movements of strangers in real time.
+Passersby could look up and watch me perform, reflecting the city’s constant motion back to itself..